• Skip to primary navigation

 2. In a large bowl, add all ingredients.
 Stir until well combined.

-3. Cover and refrigerate at least 2 hours before serving.
+3. Cover and refrigerate the dill pasta salad at least 2 hours before serving to blend flavors.
 Adjust salt and pepper to taste after it's had time to chill.

-Store this pasta salad in the fridge in an air-tight container for up to 4 days.
+• Store any leftover dill pickle pasta salad in the fridge in an air-tight container for up to 4 days.

 Does pasta need to cool before making pasta salad?